Why Weekly Team Meetings Matter Far More Than Most Leaders Realise

 4. Issue Identification: Surfacing the Root Causes of Drift

-Every organisation has issues — constraints, bottlenecks, delays, miscommunications, quality concerns, resource conflicts, and misaligned expectations.
+Every organisation has issues - constraints, bottlenecks, delays, miscommunications, quality concerns, resource conflicts, and misaligned expectations.
 The weekly meeting is the moment to surface them.
+Project complexity can increase the number and variety of issues that need to be identified and addressed during the meeting.

 Issues should be collected rapidly, without discussion.
 The team lists all potential issues, then prioritises which 2–3 to solve during the meeting.